nubenetes/awesome-kubernetes/docs/developerportals.md

 - [chakray.com: API Strategy.
 How to create an API Marketplace](https://www.chakray.com/api-strategy-how-to-create-an-api-marketplace/)
 - [rapidapi.com: What is an API Marketplace?](https://rapidapi.com/blog/api-glossary/api-marketplace/)
 - [API Marketplace vs API Gateway (What’s the Difference?)](https://rapidapi.com/blog/api-marketplace-vs-api-gateway-whats-the-difference/)

-- [dzone: RapidAPI Provides API Marketplace and Insight](https://dzone.com/articles/rapidapi-provides-api-marketplace-and-insight) APIs are driving businesses and innovation.
+### Rapid API Marketplace.
+Free Public & Open REST APIs
 - [Rapid API:](https://rapidapi.com/) Find and Connect to Thousands of APIs.
 RapidAPI is the world's largest API Marketplace, is used by over one million developers to find, test, and connect to thousands of APIs — all with a single account, API Key, and SDK.
+- [dzone: RapidAPI Provides API Marketplace and Insight](https://dzone.com/articles/rapidapi-provides-api-marketplace-and-insight) APIs are driving businesses and innovation.

 ## API Managers
 - [moesif.com: How to choose the right API Gateway for your platform: Comparison of Kong, Tyk, Apigee, and alternatives](https://www.moesif.com/blog/technical/api-gateways/How-to-Choose-The-Right-API-Gateway-For-Your-Platform-Comparison-Of-Kong-Tyk-Apigee-And-Alternatives/)